materiaraiding/materiaraiding-old/_ultimate/fru.md

 (image)

-As the mechanic begins, players who are currently not solving a mechanic should stack in the middle of the arena.

 Here is a timeline of events:

 After sorting the starting positions, **10s Fire Debuff** players will step out to take their AOE between their respective Traffic Light and the wall.
 If you are an **Ice** debuff stay stacked in middle.